UstadMobile/DodgyHTTPD/README.md

--d --dir Base directory for assets that get served over http -r --resultdir Directory to save result logs and raw socket logs to -a -- rawport the start opening raw sockets on (default 3330)
+-d --dir Base directory for assets that get served over http -r --resultdir Directory to save result logs and raw socket logs to -a -- rawport the start opening raw sockets on (default 3330) -c --codelookup a properties file for error codelookups of what was sent to a rawport
 ```

 Where starting port is the port number you want the control server to